msfasha/Arabic-NLP/LegalLLM/readme.md

-# Repository for *Parameter Efficient Fine Tuning Llama 3.1 for Answering Arabic Legal Questions: A Case Study on Jordanian Laws*
+# *Parameter Efficient Fine Tuning Llama 3.1 for Answering Arabic Legal Questions: A Case Study on Jordanian Laws*

 This repository contains the datasets and source code associated with the paper: